SquarePenguin101/www.squarepenguin.co.uk/content/wiki/manpage.md

 **--ffmpeg-obsolete**
 : Indicates you are using an obsolete version of ffmpeg (&lt;0.7) that does not support the -loglevel option, so  --quiet, --verbose and --debug will not be applied to ffmpeg.
 Synonym: --avconv-obsolete

-**--id3v2 &lt;path&gt;**
-: Location of id3v2 or id3tag binary

-**--lame &lt;path&gt;**
-: Location of lame binary

-**--mplayer &lt;path&gt;**
-: Location of mplayer binary

-**--rtmpdump &lt;path&gt;**
-: Location of rtmpdump binary.
-Synonyms: --flvstreamer

-**--vlc &lt;path&gt;**
-: Location of vlc or cvlc binary

 <a id="tagging-options"></a>

 ## Tagging Options

 **--no-artwork**
 : Do not embed thumbnail image in output file.
+Also removes existing artwork.
 All other metadata values will be written.

 **--no-tag**
 : Do not tag downloaded programmes

-**--tag-cnid**
-: Use AtomicParsley --cnID argument (if supported) to add catalog ID used for combining HD and SD versions in iTunes

-**--tag-fulltitle**
-: Prepend album/show title to track title

-**--tag-hdvideo**
-: AtomicParsley accepts --hdvideo argument for HD video flag

-**--tag-id3sync**
-: Save ID3 tags for MP3 files in synchronised form.
-Provides workaround for corruption of thumbnail images in Windows.
-Has no effect unless using MP3::Tag Perl module.
+**--tag-format-show**
+: Format template for programme name in metadata (use substitution parameters).
+Default: none

+**--tag-format-title**
+: Format template for episode title in metadata (use substitution parameters).
+Default: none

 **--tag-isodate**
 : Use ISO8601 dates (YYYY-MM-DD) in album/show names and track titles

-**--tag-longdesc**
-: AtomicParsley accepts --longdesc argument for long description text

-**--tag-longdescription**
-: AtomicParsley accepts --longDescription argument for long description text

-**--tag-longepisode**
-: Use &lt;episode&gt; (incl. episode number) instead of &lt;episodeshort&gt; for track title

-**--tag-longtitle**
-: Prepend &lt;series&gt; (if available) to track title.
-Ignored with --tag-fulltitle.

 **--tag-podcast**
 : Tag downloaded radio and tv programmes as iTunes podcasts (requires MP3::Tag module for AAC/MP3 files)